Wouter's computer stuff: wanted

 - HiByte: Planetoid conversion

 - German versions of BBC micro Acornsoft software (not Electron versions), esp.
-"Wuerfel Meister" (Cube master), and also the educational titles "Baum der Weisheit" and "Peeko computer" which I lost in 1992.
+"Wuerfel Meister" (Cube master), and also the educational titles "Baum der Weisheit" (Tree of wisdom) and "Peeko computer" which I lost in 1992.

 - BBC B with type 2 keyboard.
 Yellowing is no problem, but general mechanical condition of case/keyboard should be good.